 In many places, fewer kids have worms than in Busia in 1998–99

 If we accept the long-term impact estimates from Worms at Work, we can still question whether those results carry over to other settings.
 This is precisely why GiveWell deflates the earnings impact by two orders of magnitude in estimating the cost-effectiveness of deworming charities.
 One of those orders of magnitude arises from the fact that school-age children in Busia carried especially heavy parasite loads.
 Where loads are lighter, mass deworming will probably do less good.
-(The other order of magnitude reflects a more subjective worry that if Worms at Work were replicated in other places with similar parasite loads, it would fail to show any benefits there, a theme to which I will return at the end.)

 GiveWell’s cost-effectiveness spreadsheet does adjust for difference in worm loads between Worms and places where recommended charities support mass deworming today.
 So I spent some time scrutinizing this discount—more precisely, the discounts of individual GiveWell staffers.
-I worried in particular that the ways we measure worm loads could lead my colleagues to overestimate the need for and benefit from mass deworming.
+I worried in particular that the ways we measure worm loads could lead my colleagues to overestimate the need for and benefit of mass deworming.

 As a starting point, I selected a few data points from one of the metrics GiveWell has gathered, the fraction of kids who test positive for worms.
 This table shows the prevalence of worm infection, by type, in Busia, 1998–99, before treatment, and in program areas of two GiveWell-recommended charities: